1 R Foundations for Data Science

 2 + 37 + 61

 [1] 100When this expression is evaluated, R performs the calculation and returns the result.
-Similar expressions can be used for subtraction, multiplication, or division, and modifying the numbers allows you to explore how different operations behave.
+Similar expressions can be used for subtraction, multiplication, division, and exponentiation.
+Modifying the numbers provides a simple way to observe how different operations behave.

-Results can be stored for later use by assigning them to a variable.
+Results can also be stored for later use by assigning them to an object.
 For example:

 Note: Object names in R must follow certain rules.
-They cannot contain spaces or special characters used as operators and should begin with a letter.
+They cannot contain spaces or special characters used as operators, and they should usually begin with a letter.
 For example,

-total valueandtotal-valueare not valid names, whereastotal_valueis valid.
+total valueandtotal-valueare not valid object names, whereastotal_valueis valid.
 Object names are case-sensitive, sototalandTotalrefer to different objects.
-It is also good practice to avoid using names that are already used by R functions or packages (such asmean,data, orplot), as this can lead to unexpected behavior.
-Using clear, descriptive names with underscores improves readability and helps prevent errors.
+It is also good practice to avoid names that are already used by R functions or packages, such asmean,data, orplot, because this can lead to confusion.
+Clear, descriptive names with underscores improve readability and help prevent errors.

 Once a value has been assigned, it can be reused in later expressions.
 For instance, to include a tax rate of 21%, the following expression can be evaluated: